-- 5.6.1 Vehicle owners are responsible for ensuring that operators-in-training receive the required theoretical and practical training for obtaining the desired permit. - 5.6.2 The trainer must be able to give operators-in-training the necessary assistance, guide their handling of the vehicle, and intervene if necessary. - 5.6.3 Operators-in-training and accompanying trainers must comply with the requirements in this directive and hold all the documents required herein.
+- 5.6.1 Vehicle owners or designated AVOP resources are responsible for ensuring that operators-in-training receive the required theoretical and practical training for obtaining the desired permit. - 5.6.2 The trainer must be able to give operators-in-training the necessary assistance, guide their handling of the vehicle, and intervene if necessary. - 5.6.3 Operators-in-training and accompanying trainers must comply with the requirements in this directive and hold all the documents required herein.